Milk products from third countries

 3. Country of origin

-The approved third country list for imports of raw milk and dairy products from outside the EU can be found in Commission Regulation (EU) 605/2010.
+The approved third country list for imports of raw milk, dairy products, colostrum and colostrum based products from outside the EU can be found in Commission Regulation (EU) 605/2010.
+It should be noted that colostrum/colostrum based products can only be imported from countries listed in Column A of that Regulation.

 In addition, the country of origin must be listed for milk in Commission Decision 2011/163/EU on the approval of residue monitoring plans submitted by third countries, in accordance with Council Directive 96/23/EC.